zhangao0086/DKImagePickerController/README.md

 > * I changed the `sourceType` type to `enum` in order to access the property in Objective-C. You can use `.Both` instead of `[.Camera, .Photo]`.
 > * I've also updated the `fetchAVAsset...` interface:
 > the `completeBlock: (avAsset: AVURLAsset?` was changed to `completeBlock: (avAsset: AVURLAsset?, info: [NSObject : AnyObject]?`.
+> * Added support for custom cancel button and done button.
+You can adjust the position and style of these buttons.

 > In `3.0.4`, I've updated the `fetchImage...` interface:
 > the `completeBlock: (image: UIImage?) -> Void` was changed to `completeBlock: (image: UIImage?, info: [NSObject : AnyObject]?) -> Void`